idubrov/mb-reloaded/README.md

 # RIIR MineBombers

 This project is re-implementation of the classic MineBombers 3.11 in Rust.
-It uses original resources, but runs a new, Rust binary.
+It uses original resources (which you can [download] for free), but runs a new, Rust binary.

 Running the game: